AzureIoTGBB/iot-academy/Month_1/Day_1/IoT Central HOL.md

 At this point it is time to test your Rules Go to your Device Dashboard, sent a Command to trigger a new Customer trip, remember use numbers from 1 to 9.
 In a few minutes you should start receiving emails.

+**Note**: To receive emails the account you select has to be login to IoT central at least one time, otherwise you will not receive any emails.

 ## Exercise 6: Clean up ##

 Once you completed all the exercises, go to Azure Portal, look for the azure IoT Central Application and delete resource.